vickas777/frontend-build/README.md

 # Frontend build system

 ## Introduction
-This is simple build system for creating sites( HTML, SASS, JS).
+This is simple build system for creating sites( HTML, SSS, JS).
 It is based on [Gulp](http://gulpjs.com/).
-It has web-server with LiveReload, to see changes imediately, SASS compiller, Rigger to "include" files one into another and simliest inteface to use.
+It has web-server with LiveReload, to see changes imediately, SASS compiller, Rigger to "include" files one into another and the simpliest inteface to use.

-## Usage
+## Instalation and usage
 System uses from command line.
 You need [Node.js](https://nodejs.org) to be installed.
-First clone this to folder you want to use and go it into a command line(terminal).
+First clone this to the folder you want to use, and go it's path into a command line(terminal).
+Install Gulp globaly:

+    	npm i gulp -g

-Then run:
+and run:

 		npm i

 If you use Bower edit "bower.json" file to add plugins (default is jQuery and normalize.css) and run:

     	bower i

-After all installations run
+After all installations run this system by command:

     	gulp

-Be happy.
+It clears build folder,if it was creaded previosly, and then start to build your project.

+Source maps are written by default.
+If you need clear files without sourcemaps just run:

+		NODE_ENV=production gulp

 To install some plugins you need C++ compiller and Python 2.7.
-If you have errors in instalation check it.
+If you have errors in installation check it.

 ## Structure
 Folder "src" contain your source code.